WOI-FM

 WOI-FM (90.1 FM) is a radio station licensed to Ames, Iowa, serving the greater Ames/Des Moines area.
-The station is owned by Iowa State University.
-WOI-FM is an affiliate of Iowa Public Radio, and carries IPR's "News and Studio One" service—a mix of National Public Radio news programming and adult alternative music.
+The station is owned by Iowa Public Radio.
+WOI-FM carries IPR's "News and Studio One" service—a mix of National Public Radio news programming and adult alternative music.

 WOI-FM first hit the airwaves on December 1, 1949.
-It was originally a full-time simulcast of WOI-AM.
+It was originally a full-time simulcast of WOI.
 The two stations went their separate ways in the 1960s.

 Until the formation of Iowa Public Radio in 2004, WOI-FM was the flagship station for a mini-network of FM stations in central Iowa, including KWOI in Carroll and KTPR in Fort Dodge.

 For most of the time since the formation of NPR, WOI-FM aired a mix of classical music and NPR news and talk programming, simulcasting many programs with its AM sister.
 Shortly after midnight on September 10, 2012, IPR switched WOI-FM's format to the News and Studio One service.
 The classical service moved to WOI-FM's second digital subcarrier.
 For those without HD Radio, classical music continues to be heard in portions of central Iowa on five full-power stations that between them cover most of the region.

-HD Programming
+HD programming

 WOI-FM broadcasts two digital channels in the HD Radio (hybrid) format.